weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 ## Modules

 If you bring your own vectors to Weaviate, running Weaviate stand-alone is all you need.
 But in certain cases, you might want to use one of the prepackaged modules.
 For example, if you use OpenAI embeddings, you might want to use the OpenAI module, which automatically integrates with their embeddings-API.
-Or, if you have a use case where you want to use Sentence Transformers, you can use the Huggingface transformers module.
+Or, if you have a use case where you want to use Sentence Transformers, you can use the Hugging Face Transformers module.

 What's important to remember is that you _can_ use Weaviate modules, but you don't _have_ to use them.